Tyler Stephenson Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.3 K/9, the eighth-best in MLB.
+- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.

-- The Orioles' 4.27 team ERA ranks 16th among all league pitching staffs.
+- The Orioles' 4.24 team ERA ranks 17th among all MLB pitching staffs.

-- The Orioles rank 18th in baseball in home runs given up (91 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs given up (94 total, 1.2 per game).

-- Irvin (1-3 with a 7.71 ERA and 24 strikeouts in 23 1/3 innings pitched) makes the start for the Orioles, his sixth of the season.
+- Gibson gets the start for the Orioles, his 17th of the season.
+He is 8-5 with a 4.30 ERA and 69 strikeouts in 92 2/3 innings pitched.

-- His most recent appearance was out of the bullpen on Wednesday when the left-hander tossed one inning against the Tampa Bay Rays, surrendering one earned run while allowing two hits.
+- The right-hander's last time out came on Friday against the Seattle Mariners, when he went three innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.